TheKliko/klikos-modloader/readme.md

 I have integrated <a href="https://github.com/TheKliko/klikos-modding-tool">my modding tool</a> to automatically update compatible mods.

 <h3>Community mods</h3>
 Download mods with the press of a button.
-Of course you can still add other mods manually.
+Of course you can also add mods manually.

 <h3>Discord RPC & BloxstrapSDK support</h3>
 Replace Roblox's default rich presence to show more details.
 The <a href="https://github.com/pizzaboxer/bloxstrap/wiki/Integrating-Bloxstrap-functionality-into-your-game">BloxstrapSDK</a> allows games to set custom RPC data.